Water Damage From the Upstairs Condo? 6 Steps to Recovery

 Keep the lines of communication open between on-site management, your HOA and the neighbor upstairs.
 Stay in close touch with your insurance agent too.

-Complete water damage cleanup and remediation are key to a quick recovery.
+Professional water damage cleanup and restoration are key to a quick recovery.